Implementation of Shariah key to resolve issues: Fazl

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DI KHAN: JUI-F head and MMA President Maulana Fazlur Rehman said Friday implementation of Shariah is the only way to resolve issues and secure future of the country.
+DERA ISMAIL KHAN: Jamiat Ulema-e-Islam-Fazl (JUI-F) head and Muttahida Majlis-e-Amal (MMA) President Maulana Fazlur Rehman said on Friday that implementation of Shariah is the only way to resolve issues and secure future of the country.

+The MMA leaders including its vice-president Allama Arif Hussain Wahidi, Ramazan Tauqeer, former lawmaker Ehtisham Javed Akbar, Makhdoom Mureed Kazim and others were also present on the occasion.
 Maulana Fazlur Rehman said that the country was created in the name of Islam and its legislation should be as per the teachings of the Holy Quran and Sunnah.
-“The MMA in Parliament has always strived to implement Shariah in the country,” he said and added that the religio-political parties had never bowed to the US and the western countries.
-Those who buy votes can’t be the well-wishers of the country and nation, he said, adding that those chanting hollow slogans of change could not protect the integrity and Islamic identity of the country.
-Allama Arif Hussain Wahidi, in his speech, said that the alliance of religio-political parties would ensure peace.
-“Those who are creating violence in the country cannot be well-wishers and defenders of the country,” he said.

-DI KHAN: JUI-F head and MMA President Maulana Fazlur Rehman said Friday implementation of Shariah is the only way to resolve issues and secure future of the country.
+DERA ISMAIL KHAN: Jamiat Ulema-e-Islam-Fazl (JUI-F) head and Muttahida Majlis-e-Amal (MMA) President Maulana Fazlur Rehman said on Friday that implementation of Shariah is the only way to resolve issues and secure future of the country.

 Comments